ImamSohelHosaain/Machine-Learning-Linear-Regression/README.md

-# Machine-Learning-Linear-Regression
+# Machine-Learning
-Prediction of weight based on height.
-It is a demo file.
-I am still learning the machine learning algorithm.
-I will update it soon after learning gradually.
+I am learning from a training course and my practicing codes are uploaded in this repository.